The 2021 Credit Score Guide – Chapter Ten

 Don’t panic if you’ve been refused credit as you aren’t alone.
 The research by BuddyLoans found that 1 in 5 applications for a credit card or personal loan are turned down.
 Instead, think of your rejection as a wake-up call and use this as an opportunity to re-evaluate your financial decision-making.
 Think about how many debts you already have and your existing access to credit.
 Be brutally honest – what you lend yourself money based on the data on your credit report?

 If the answer’s a resounding ‘No!’, start getting your financial affairs in order.
-Put a budget in place and stick to it.
+Put a family budget in place and stick to it.
 For a period of 3-6 months, keep your spending to a minimum and concentrate on paying off some of your debts without borrowing more.

 Such measures will improve your credit rating and make lenders more willing to approve your next credit application.